aldoborrero/docker-fakes3/README.md

 ## Differences

-This version, as opossed to [lphoward](https://github.com/lphoward/fake-s3/)'s one, is based on official Ruby alpine image (ruby:2.4.3-alpine3.6) which is lightweight.
-Also, it has a more modern version of fakes3.
+This version, as opposed to [lphoward](https://github.com/lphoward/fake-s3/)'s one, is based on official Ruby's alpine version (more concrete [ruby:2.4.3-alpine3.6](https://hub.docker.com/r/library/ruby/tags/2.4.3-alpine3.6/)) which is lightweight alternative to use Debian.
+Also, it includes a more modern version of fakes3.

 ## Usage

 To create a deployment:

-        $ docker run --name my_s3 -d lphoward/fake-s3
+        $ docker run --name my_s3 -d aldoborrero/fake-s3

 Service exposed on port 4569.
 Credentials are ignored.
 See [fake-s3](https://github.com/jubos/fake-s3) README for details/limitations.